 init once but it’s permissible to call this with a disabled DSN of sorts.
 Might for instance be no parameter passed etc.

-Additionally it also setups all default integrations.
+Additionally it also sets up all default integrations.

 capture_event(event): Takes an already assembled event and dispatches it to the currently active hub.
 The event object can be a plain dictionary or a typed object whatever makes more sense in the SDK.
 It should follow the native protocol as close as possible ignoring platform specific renames (case styles etc.).